 In 2017, Grammarly completed its first funding round for $110 million.
 That same year, it released its virtual mobile keyboard on Android and iOS, receiving praise from many reviewers.
 It claims seven million users.

 In 2018, Grammarly released a version directly compatible with Google Docs.
 Instead of copying and pasting their documents into a separate window, users have access to an optimized version of Grammarly for Google Docs.
-It also began offering Grammarly discounts for users.
+It also began offering Grammarly coupon for users.

 In 2019, Grammarly completed a $90 million seed round with investors, securing its tech unicorn status.
 It also released a tone detector.
-This feature enables users to optimize their articles, blog posts and emails for an intended audience i.e. formal, casual etc. The company also increased its spending on YouTube advertising.
+This feature enables users to optimize their articles, blog posts and emails for an intended audience, i.e., formal, casual, etc. The company also increased its spending on YouTube advertising.
 Grammarly also announced plans for a business version of its grammar checker.

-In 2020, Grammarly released a business version of its software, and a version for iPad.
+In 2020, Grammarly released a business version of its software and a version for iPad.
 This version supports a custom style guide and extended collaboration.
 It also rolled out an advanced AI writing assistant that automatically corrects your writing with a click.

 The company released advanced editing tools and a sidebar for Google Docs users.
 The company also invested in Docugami’s seed round.
 Docugami provides AI software for creating documents for businesses.
 Grammarly also provided support for Microsoft Word and Outlook.
 Techradar also listed it as one of the best Mac apps for home workers.

-In 2021, Grammarly switched to a work from home model for its employees.
+In 2021, Grammarly switched to a work-from-home model for its employees.
 It also reported that 30,000 teams are using Grammarly Business.

 “Literally in just a couple lines of HTML, [developers] can add Grammarly’s assistance to their application, and they get a native Grammarly experiences available to all of their users without the users needing to install or register Grammarly,” Brazier told me.